SharePoint/sp-dev-docs/docs/general-development/optimize-page-performance-in-sharepoint.md

 -  _endFunc_: A function that is called after you retrieve the delta, but before the HTML and JavaScript for the new page are applied.
 -  _loadFunc_: A function that is called after the HTML and JavaScript for the new page is applied.

-### Controls and Web Parts
+### Controls and web parts

-To use MDS, controls and Web Parts have to register page resources by using the **SPPageContentManager** object.
+To use MDS, controls and web parts have to register page resources by using the **SPPageContentManager** object.
 The most frequently registered resources using **SPPageContentManager** are JavaScript snippets (functions or JSON variables) and hidden fields.
 The following table shows common patterns for inserting hidden fields and JavaScript snippets, and how to do the same by using the **SPPageContentManager** object.

 <br/>